 Welcome to Herkimer County Community College, one of the top-ranked community colleges in the nation!
-For more than 50 years, Herkimer College has maintained a reputation of excellence fostered by dedicated faculty, innovative programs and outstanding support services.
+Since its founding in 1966, Herkimer College has maintained a reputation of excellence fostered by dedicated faculty, innovative programs and outstanding support services.

 We are proud of the success of our alumni and students.
 Herkimer College has some of the best graduation and transfer rates among community colleges.
-Additionally, the Herkimer Generals athletics program is ranked among the top two-year college (non-scholarship) athletic programs in the nation by the National Association of Two-Year College Athletic Administrators.
+Additionally, the Herkimer Generals athletics program is ranked first among two-year college (non-scholarship) athletic programs in the nation by the National Alliance of Two-Year College Athletic Administrators (Daktronics Cup 2019-2020).

-More than 40 associate degree and certificate programs are offered in the areas of art, business, communications, criminal justice and law, education, healthcare and service, liberal arts, science and technology.
+More than 40 associate degree and certificate programs are offered in the areas of art, business, communications, criminal justice and law, education, healthcare and service, liberal arts, and STEM.
 Twenty degree and four certificate programs, as well as support services, are available completely online through the College's Internet Academy, making it convenient for nontraditional students to pursue degrees or enhance their skills.
+With more than 20 years of experience offering full degrees and support services online, Herkimer provides an exceptional student experience both on campus and online.